sartak/advent-of-code/2023/README.md

 (TODO: Construct those values from the input.)

+# Day 22

+I couldn't do this live, but I did time it as if I were.

+In part 1, I initially started modeling the problem with a 3D grid, but I figured that would not scale to whatever part 2 threw at us.
+So instead I just kept a list of coordinates and manipulated that.
+I got the falling logic correct off the bat, but I struggled with the disintegration part.
+The big blocker was I didn't skip irrelevant blocks, so the rest of the logic was compromised.

+In part 2 I just tried omitting each brick, then ran the other bricks through the falling logic, counting the distinct number of bricks I saw.
+I assumed that a naive refactoring of the part 1 logic wouldn't work, given the problem suggests a "chain reaction".

 # Results

 | Day | #1 Time  | #1 Rank | #2 Time  | #2 Rank |